Total Variation Graph Neural Networks: Introduction

-\paragraph{Contributions} We propose a novel GNN-based clustering approach that generates cluster assignments by optimizing the graph total variation (GTV).
+\textbf{Contributions.} We propose a novel GNN-based clustering approach that generates cluster assignments by optimizing the graph total variation (GTV).
 Compared to SC, GTV trades a closed-form solution with a tighter continuous relaxation of the optimal minimum cut partition~\citep{hein2011beyond}.
 Notably, an optimization objective with a closed-form solution is not particularly useful for a GNN trained with gradient descent.

 We design an unsupervised loss function for minimizing the GTV that is GNN-friendly as it avoids numerical issues during gradient descent and assumes values in a well-defined range, making it suitable to be combined with other losses.
 Our GNN yields sharp cluster assignments by minimizing the $\ell_1$ norm of their differences.
-Clearly, the minimization of the GTV is hindered when the cluster assignments derive from the smooth representations computed by traditional MP layers.
+Clearly, the minimization of GTV is hindered when cluster assignments are derived from smooth representations computed by traditional MP layers.
 To address this issue, we propose a new MP layer that minimizes the $\ell_1$ norm of the difference between adjacent vertex features.

 By optimizing the proposed loss, we can train a GNN end-to-end to perform vertex clustering.
 In addition, by coarsening the graph according to the learned partition we can perform hierarchical graph pooling~\citep{grattarola2022understanding} in deep GNN architectures for graph-level tasks, such as graph classification.
 In this case, the proposed loss is combined with an additional supervised loss, such as the cross-entropy.
-Experiments show the superiority of the proposed approach compared to the other GNN methods for clustering and for graph pooling.
+Experiments show the superiority of the proposed approach compared to other GNN methods for clustering and graph pooling.